zkamdar1/algorithm-visualizer/README.md

 - Visualize pathfinding algorithms like Dijkstra, A*, BFS, and DFS.
 - Visualize sorting algorithms like Bubble Sort, Quick Sort, Merge Sort, and Insertion Sort.
 - Interactive controls to step through algorithms and adjust parameters.
+- Working on adding BFS, DFS, and sorting algos.

 ## Installation